theunissenlab/kranky/README.md

 A third option if your hardware supports simultaneous streaming of analog and digital signals is to just stream out the digital.
 Let me know if you find a cheap option that does this well!
 I have thought about hacking apart a single analog output on a sound card as this would provide DO's implemented as AAD without the need to send it through a decoder.

-(will write up soon)
-### streaming digital outs
-If your hardware

 ## output to .wav file
-Kranky can also write to a wav file:
+Kranky can also write to a wav file from kranky:

 	python kranky.py test.rc --wav

 ## Arguments / Parameters: